Have you noticed that there is a rapidly increasing industry around fixing horses muscles and bone problems?

 Some of these causes of emotional stress are big – like the training issue.
 Some of them are little – like a horse who is a bit worried about the rug on a windy day – but every single one of these causes adds on to the next until we have a big fat muscular skeletal problem and a horse with a bad back.

 Sooo… here’s the BIG but simple answer folks – you can PREVENT a horse from having problems with tight tense backs and bones out of place by systematically eliminating all the causes of emotional stress in their lives – by step by step, practically and systematically addressing each and every cause of tension and getting all of these activities into your horse’s comfort zone.

 That sounds like a big job.

-Well yeeesss… but not that big really in terms of a lifetime of mental emotional and physical well being.
+Well yeeesss it could be… but it’s not really once you have a pathway like we have to achieve that, here.
 It’s an enjoyable job and an incredibly awesomely rewarding job that will bring both you and your horse enormous happiness.

 AND the more we do, the faster and faster and easier it gets to do.

 And of course… you don’t have to go there – you can always keep on doing things the same way and achieving the same result…